apache/beam/learning/tour-of-beam/learning-content/go/introduction/introduction-concepts/creating-collections/from-memory/description.md

 Now that you know how to create a Beam pipeline and pass parameters into it, it is time to learn how to create an initial `PCollection` and fill it with data.

-There are several options on how to do that:
+There are several options:

 → You can create a PCollection of data stored in an in-memory collection class in your driver program.

-→ You can also read the data from a variety of external sources such as local and cloud-based files, databases, or other sources using Beam-provided I/O adapters
+→ You can also read the data from a variety of external sources such as local or cloud-based files, databases, or other sources using Beam-provided I/O adapters

-Through the tour, most of the examples use either `PCollection` created from in-memory data or data read from one of the cloud buckets: beam-examples, dataflow-samples.
+Through the tour, most of the examples use either a `PCollection` created from in-memory data or data read from one of the cloud buckets "beam-examples" or "dataflow-samples".
 These buckets contain sample data sets specifically created for educational purposes.

 We encourage you to take a look, explore these data sets and use them while learning Apache Beam.